shubhgaur37/SpringBoot/CollegeManagement/README.md

 - There is no explicit exception handling layer for validation or database integrity errors.
 - `assignNewSubjectsOnly` silently ignores existing titles instead of returning a conflict report.

-## 13. Suggested future improvements
+## 14. Suggested future improvements

-- Add a `README` or API guide with sample request/response payloads.
+- Add more Swagger examples for update/delete error scenarios.
 - Add an `AdmissionController` for fee management and admission-specific workflows.
 - Add global exception handling with structured error responses.
 - Use a test database profile, ideally H2 or a dedicated MySQL test container.